FileNation/FileNation-Desktop/README.md

 _The simplest way to send unlimited files around the world_

 ### Steps

+1. Download the .dmg installer or the .zip archive from our official GitHub repo

+2. Run the installer or extract the files contained in the .zip file

 Please keep in mind that a message as the one you can see below might appear after downloading (releases) and trying to open the FileNation desktop application.
 This is common whenever downloading an application from a source different than the official AppStore.

 Do not worry, our application is virus-free, so the way to work around this is: